lfsgroup/bank/README.md

 ## TODO Features

 - Write a scrap cli that you can run periodically, to fetch and update to the latest bsb and institution data.
-- Write a cli to look up the bsb numbers.
-Usage `$ bsblookup 012-023`.